PRLAB21/COVID-19-Diagnostic-System/README.md

 ### Classification Model Architecture

-Following is our Classification model that takes COVID-19 CT Lungs images as input and predicts COVID-19 Infected or Healthy CT scan.
-We used a Discrete Wavelet Transform (DWT) and Data augmentation as a pre-processing step to improve input representation as well as increasing the samples to improve the performance of the CNN model.
+The proposed COV-CTNet Classification model takes COVID-19 CT Lungs images as input and predicts COVID-19 Infected from Healthy CT images.
+We used a Discrete Wavelet Transform (DWT) and Data augmentation as a pre-processing step to improve input representation as well as increasing the samples to enhance the performance of the CNN model.

 ![Classification Model Architecture](https://github.com/PRLAB21/COVID-19-Diagnostic-System/blob/main/COV-CTNet%20Classification%20Architecture.jpg "Classification Model Architecture")

 ### Segmentation Model Architecture

-Following is our Segmentation model that takes COVID-19 Infected CT Lungs image as input and gives binary mask image describing which part of lungs are more effected with coronavirus.
-This helps in determining the severity of patient's condition.
+The proposed COV-RAseg segmentation model takes COVID-19 Infected CT Lungs image as input and predict a binary mask as well as an original with predicted mask overlay image describing the COVID-19 infected lungs region.
+This helps in determining the severity of a patient's condition.

 ![Segmentation Model Architecture](https://github.com/PRLAB21/COVID-19-Diagnostic-System/blob/main/COV-RASeg%20Segmentation%20Architecture.jpg "Segmentation Model Architecture")